christian-franklin/forage-lyft-starter-repo/README.md

 that Lyft engineers had a CarFactory which creates cars that have different components, and then uses a Serviceable class to check if a car needs to be serviced.

-Using a provided class diagram (not the one I had in the repo) created Serviceable which is the parent class for Car which by composition has Engine, Battery and tire classes.
-These classes have subclasses for each Engine, Battery, and
+Using the provided class diagram I created Serviceable which is the parent class for Car which by composition has Engine, Battery and Tire classes.
+These classes have subclasses for each Engine, Battery, and Tire type.
-Tire type.
 Using abc library the @abstractmethod class is used to search down the class tree to check the appropriate components needs_service method to check if one of the service conditions has been met.

+CarFactory is then used in combination with the other classes to pick and choose which components make up a Car.

+Unittests were created to test different combinations of Engine, Battery and Tire that make up various Car objects.

 I included my original class diagram below to show my first attempt at planning out the project vs the classes correct answer.